fusionpbx/fusionpbx-docs/source/getting_started/security.rst

 New install mod_xml_rpc is not enabled by default.
 It is recommended to run a firewall on all FusionPBX servers.
 The latest debian install script configures the firewall by default.
 However it is recommended to check to make sure it is installed and running.

 Mod_xml_rpc allows running remote commands to FreeSWITCH.
-Ensure you have afirewall that is protecting the XML RPC port.
+Ensure you have a firewall that is protecting the XML RPC port.
 Consider changing the XML RPC password.
 At very least do not allow access to the public.
 Advanced -> Settings page in the interface allows you to change the password or the port.
 Do not allow public access to the XML RPC port.

 Latest Debian install script installs `iptables`_ firewall which prevents public access to the mod_xml_rpc port.
 If you are not using a firewall on the server you should even if its protected by by an external firewall.
 Some not informed co-worker could expose the server to the public internet at some point in the future.
 Multiple layers of security is considered best practice.